Action of 6 May 1801

-The action of 6 May 1801 was a single-ship action fought between the Spanish Navy xebec-frigate El Gamo and the Royal Navy sloop-of-war during the War of the Second Coalition.
-Under the command of Commander Lord Cochrane, Speedy, with a crew of 54 men and mounting 14 guns, captured El Gamo, which mounted 32 guns and had 319 personnel onboard.
-The Spanish commander, Don Francisco de Torres, was one of 14 Spaniards killed during the engagement, with the British capturing the rest of El Gamos crew and eventually selling the ship to the Regency of Algiers.
+The action of 6 May 1801 was a single-ship action fought between the Spanish xebec-frigate and the British brig-sloop during the War of the Second Coalition.
+Under the command of Commander Lord Cochrane, Speedy, with a crew of 54 and mounting 14 guns, captured El Gamo, which mounted 32 guns and had a crew of 319.
+The Spanish ship's captain, Francisco de Torres, was one of 14 Spaniards killed during the engagement, with the British capturing the rest of El Gamos crew and eventually selling the ship to the Regency of Algiers.